-Figure 10-21 ADC Absolute Error Over Processing and Temperature Extremes Before and After Calibration for VDCin = 0.60V and 2.70V
+Figure 10-23 ADC Absolute Error Over Processing and Temperature Extremes Before and After Calibration for VDCin = 0.60V and 2.70V

 Note: The absolute error data shown in the graphs above reflects the effects of both gain error and offset error.
-The data was taken on 15 parts: three each from four processing corner lots as well as three from one nominally processed lot, each at three temperatures: -40°C, 27°C, and 150°C (giving the 45 data points shown above), for two input DC voltages: 0.60V and 2.70V.
-The data indicates that for the given population of parts, calibration significantly reduced (by as much as 39%) the collective variation (spread) of the absolute error of the population.
-It also significantly reduced (by as much as 80%) the mean (average) of the absolute error and thereby brought it significantly closer to the ideal value of zero.
+The data was taken on 25 parts: three each from four processing corner lots as well as five from one nominally processed lot, each at three temperatures: -40°C, 27°C, and 150°C (giving the 75 data points shown above), for two input DC voltages: 0.60V and 2.70V.
+The data indicates that for the given population of parts, calibration significantly reduced (by as much as 24%) the collective variation (spread) of the absolute error and thereby brought it significantly closer to the ideal value of zero.
 Although not guaranteed, it is believed that calibration will produce results similar to those shown above for any population of parts including those which represent processing and temperature extremes.

-10.16 Equivalent Circuit for ADC Inputs
+10.17 Equivalent Circuit for ADC Inputs

-Figure 10-22 illustrates the ADC input circuit during sample and hold.
+Figure 10-24 illustrates the ADC input circuit during sample & hold.
 S1 and S2 are always open/closed at the same time that S3 is closed/open.
-When S1/S2 are closed & S3 is open, one input of the sample and hold circuit moves to $V{REFH} - V{REFH} / 2$ , while the other charges to the analog input voltage.
-When the switches are flipped, the charge on C1 and C2 are averaged via S3, with the result that a single-ended analog input is switched to a differential voltage centered about $V{REFH} - V{REFH} / 2$ .
+When S1/S2 are closed & S3 is open, one input of the sample and hold circuit moves to $V{REFH}$ - $V{REFH}$ / 2, while the other charges to the analog input voltage.
+When the switches are flipped, the charge on C1 and C2 are averaged via S3, with the result that a single-ended analog input is switched to a differential voltage centered about $V{REFH}$ - $V{REFH}$ / 2.
 The switches switch on every cycle of the ADC clock (open one-half ADC clock, closed one-half ADC clock).
 Note that there are additional capacitances associated with the analog input pad, routing, etc., but these do not filter into the S/H output voltage, as S1 provides isolation during the charge-sharing phase.